Arnaroo/VX/README.md

-If you do **NGS, RNA-seq, ChIP-seq, ATAC-seq, Hi-C, long-read sequencing, variant calling, comparative genomics, transcript isoform analysis, ribosome profiling, CLIP-seq, methylation sequencing, MeRIP-seq, or any other sequencing-based assay** — and you've ever wished your genome browser was faster, smarter, or scriptable — VX is built for you.
+If you do **NGS, RNA-seq, ChIP-seq, ATAC-seq, Hi-C, long-read sequencing, variant calling, comparative genomics, transcript isoform analysis, ribosome profiling, CLIP-seq, methylation sequencing, MeRIP-seq, or any other sequencing-based assay** and you've ever wished your genome browser was faster, smarter, or scriptable, VX is built for you.

 ---